What is Machine Learning?

 - Intelligent big data management – The sheer volume and variety of data being generated as humans and other environmental forces interact with technology would be impossible to process and draw insights from without the speed and sophistication of machine learning.

-- Smart devices – From wearable devices that track health and fitness goals to self-driving cars to "smart cities" with infrastructure that can automatically reduce wasted time and energy, the holds great promise, and machine learning can help make sense of this significant increase in data.
+- Smart devices – From wearable devices that track health and fitness goals to self-driving cars to "smart cities" with infrastructure that can automatically reduce wasted time and energy, the Internet of Things (IoT) holds great promise, and machine learning can help make sense of this significant increase in data.

 - Rich consumer experiences – Machine learning enables search engines, web apps, and other technology to customize results and recommendations to match user preferences, creating delightfully personalized experiences for consumers.

 Machine learning is incredibly complex and how it works varies depending on the task and the algorithm used to accomplish it.
 However, at its core, a machine learning model is a computer looking at data and identifying patterns, and then using those insights to better complete its assigned task.
 Any task that relies upon a set of data points or rules can be automated using machine learning, even those more complex tasks such as responding to customer service calls and reviewing resumes.

 Depending on the situation, machine learning algorithms function using more or less human intervention/reinforcement.
 The four major machine learning models are supervised learning, unsupervised learning, semi-supervised learning, and reinforcement learning.